onkelbeh/HomeAssistantRepository/README.md

 **How You Can Help:**

 We welcome assistance in maintaining and improving this repository.
-If you have the skills and time to contribute to ebuild maintenance, your help would be greatly appreciated.
+If you have some time to contribute to Ebuild maintenance, your help would be greatly appreciated.
 Please feel free to reach out and get involved in the project.

 Thank you for your continued support and understanding.